 Problems!
 We all have them, and they can so often create incredible amounts of pressure and stress.
 A small problem for one person can seem like a mountain of stress for another.

-In this post, I am going to give you a tool that will take the pressure off you and empower others to see their problem solved.
+In this post, I will give you a tool that will take the pressure off you and empower others to see their problem solved.

-The Problem Solving Sheet was developed by Dr. Ian Falloon for Helping people with Psychotic disorders.
+Dr. Ian Falloon developed the Problem Solving Sheet for Helping people with Psychotic disorders.
 Here is a link to a research paper.

 What I love about this process

 - It is a formulated process.
-It is a step by step process, not just a random ‘free for all’ of throwing out ideas.
+A step by step process, not just a random ‘free for all’ of throwing out ideas.

 - It is written down, so we don’t have to rely on faulty memory systems to remember who does what.